 Hope that helps.

-thank you for that great response. yes i was already planning the meal for the early morning fllight. just on the way home i dont know what i will have access to.
+thank you for that great response. yes i was already planning the meal for the early morning fllight.

 I also have trouible walking and I always request a ride to the gate and to be met by a wheelchair at the other end.
 Do bring your own food, and on the plane just keep asking for bottles of water.
 My last flight from Ca to NY I drank 8 10oz bottles of water, all brought 2 at a time by the flight attendants.
 Besides keeping me hydrated, going to the bathroom gave me a good reason to get up and stretch my legs.